-The Best Premium Projectors – November 2018
+The Best Home Theater Premium Projectors [March 2020]

-Thus the computer has largely taken over for the humbled cable box.
+The rise of on-demand streaming services such as Netflix and Hulu have all but done away with traditional cable connections.
+With thousands of movies and TV shows available at the click of a button, more and more people are finding it hard to justify the hefty cable fees that bring a relatively tiny selection of media.
+Thus, the computer has largely taken over for the humbled cable box.
 But even users who once connected their computers to their TV’s in order to enjoy their on-demand streaming content on a wider and more versatile screen are ditching their TVs all together—thanks to a rising number of high-quality projectors that can turn virtually any surface in your home into a full-fledged, theatre-sized display.

 As with all things tech, these projectors vary when it comes to both quality and price, and while we’ll be releasing a list of more moderately priced projectors in the near future, this list is dedicated to the high-end models that deliver stunning quality in compact packages.

 If money is absolutely no object, it’s hard to beat VAVA’s 4K UHD Laser TV projector, which is one of the most advanced projectors we’ve seen to date.
 Not only is it super powerful, but it’s incredibly easy to set up and use, and its picture quality is hard to beat.
 At $2,800, it’s not exactly the cheapest device you can find on the market today, but it’s one of our favorite projectors, and once you take a look at its specs, it’s easy to see why.